ALLIES ASSAULT NORMANDY’S BEACHES

 It was a cloudy and chilly late spring day, D-Day, arguably the least ordinary day of the 20th century.
 Already Hermann Goering’s Luftwaffe, stalked relentlessly by Anglo-American air forces, had surrendered air supremacy over the English Channel.
 Sadly for him, the Luftwaffe chief had just 327 aircraft to oppose the Allied invasion!
 Equally embarrassing, not one stealthy U‑boat of Adm.
 Karl Doenitz’s Kriegsmarine could penetrate the Channel.
 Field Marshal Erwin Rommel, whom Adolf Hitler had charged with defending the French coast, was full of self-recrimination for being away from his command headquarters at so critical a moment and was largely incommunicado and mum during his 10‑hour posthaste car ride back to France from Germany.

 So it was that 80 years ago on this date, June 6, 1944, in Normandy, France, the U.S. First Army under Lt.
 Gen. Omar Bradley assaulted Utah and Omaha beaches, while to the east British, Canadian, and Free French units of the British Second Army under Lt.
 Gen. Miles Dempsey fought their way ashore at Gold, Juno, and Sword beaches.
-The Allied forces on the ground were under the overall command of Gen. Bernard Law Montgomery.
+The Allied forces on the ground were under the overall command of British Gen. Bernard Law Montgomery.
 The landing by the British Second Army was preceded by British frogmen—the first Allied presence on Normandy’s beaches.
 Their mission: dismantle underwater mines and blow up obstacles through several lanes leading to the shoreline.
 Stretching some 50 miles/80 km and defended by roughly 10,000 German soldiers of Rommel’s Heeresgruppe B (Army Group B), the Allies’ invasion sector was protected by 600 warships and 9,500 aircraft, which flew 14,674 sorties on D‑Day alone.

 The stakes were high and the perils grave as H‑Hour approached, but in less than 24 hours a 45‑mile/72‑km hole in Adolf Hitler’s vaunted Atlantic Wall had been bored.
-Into the breach poured 132,715 Allied troops disembarking from over 4,100 landing ships and landing craft, plus another 13,000 U.S. paratroopers dropping from C‑47 Skytrains and 3,900 infantrymen exiting from gliders into the flooded marshes and villages behind Utah Beach, the westernmost and isolated of the five D‑Day beaches.
+Into the breach poured 132,715 Allied troops disembarking from over 4,100 landing ships and landing craft, plus another 13,000 U.S. paratroopers dropping from C‑47 Skytrains and 3,900 infantrymen exiting from gliders into the flooded marshes and villages behind Utah Beach, the westernmost and isolated of the 5 D‑Day beaches.
 Roughly 8,500 British and Canadian paratroopers and glider-borne infantrymen landed behind Sword and Juno beaches near the strategic city of Caen just after midnight, making them the first Allied soldiers on French soil on D‑Day.
 (The first two Brits to “step” on French soil were actually ejected head-first through the cockpit of their smashed Horsa glider.)

-Within a week and a half 278,000 troops and 15,000 vehicles were on Omaha Beach, the most heavily defended of the five invasion beaches.
+Within a week and a half 278,000 troops and 15,000 vehicles were on Omaha Beach, the most heavily defended of the 5 invasion beaches.
 Not everything went according to plan.
 The Allies, for instance, were lucky that D‑Day casualties (10,000 total) were lighter than forecast.
 Close to half the casualties were those who perished in the first few hours of the invasion: 4,414 soldiers, sailors, airmen, and coast guardsmen, of which 2,501 were Americans and 1,913 were other Allies.
 (German casualties on June 6 are estimated at between 4,000 and 9,000.)
 Alas, for Hitler his nightmare scenario—a horrific war of attrition in the East that had commenced with the Wehrmacht’s disaster at Stalingrad (September 1942 to February 1943) and now the makings of another disaster in the West—was realized when the Wehrmacht could not dislodge Allied forces from their rapidly solidifying French beachheads.
 The unstoppable liberation of Western Europe now began and with it the lethal end of Hitler’s Third Reich.

 For anyone interested in really knowing—I mean really knowing—what bloody Omaha Beach was like for the GIs who assaulted it on D‑Day, then you must read Alex Kershaw’s The Bedford Boys: One American Town’s Ultimate D‑Day Sacrifice, his deeply moving account of the hellacious Normandy invasion by the men of Company A of the 116th Infantry Regiment of the untested U.S. 29th Infantry Division.
 Nineteen out of 35 men from Company A were killed in a hailstorm of bullets and mortar shells in the first 15 minutes ashore.
 Not surprisingly the dozen survivors could not bring themselves to talk about the war on their return.
 A sister of one of the survivors explained, “People say the men who died on the beach were heroes.
 I think the heroes are the ones who came back and had to live with it for the rest of their lives.”
 Many men of the “Greatest Generation” waited till their senior years to tell their stories.
 Or they took them to their grave.
 Kershaw has rescued the stories of these young men, their parents, wives, and girlfriends from a small town in Virginia—stories that make you weep knowing of their heroism and extraordinary sacrifice.—Norm Haskett